 2. Claim Your Blog/Website & Enable Rich Pins

 Make sure to claim your website.
 You’ll also want to enable Rich Pins too.
 Enabling Rich Pins is pretty simple & helps to boost your presence on Pinterest.
-Adding extra info to your pins and also a handy link button.
+Add extra info to your pins and also a handy link button.
 There are loads of websites that show you how to enable Rich Pins, just Google ‘How to enable Rich Pins on Pinterest’ and a load of links will come up!
 They will be able to explain it to you a lot better than I could.

 It’s worth mentioning that you can also claim your other platforms such as Instagram, Etsy and YouTube.